Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/authenticating-nextjs-with-supabase-auth-magic-links.md

 Now that we have a basic understanding of Supabase and how we can interact with it, let's see how we can use their auth system!

-We'll be using their magic link login in this article, which I've been dying to try out.
+We'll use their magic link login in this article, which I've been dying to try out.

 We'll be working on our existing Supabase example.
 I urge you to read through [this article on setting up the basics environment for Supabase](https://daily-dev-tips.com/posts/adding-supabase-to-a-nextjs-application/).

-The end result for today will look like this:
+The result for today will look like this:

 <!-- ![Authenticating Next.js with Supabase auth](https://cdn.hashnode.com/res/hashnode/image/upload/v1638015417020/jJD1bUBAo.gif) -->
 <video autoplay loop muted playsinline>